-Here are some tips to follow to improve your greeting:
+Here are some tips to for a professional voicemail greeting:

 - Call from a landline or record your greeting while you are in a quiet room or vehicle that is NOT moving.
 Background noise is terribly distracting.
-If you must use a cell phone, use a high quality, wired headset (I use the Bose MIE2i Mobile Headset).
+If you must use a cell phone, use a high quality, wired headset (I use the Bose SoundTrue In-Ear Headphones).

-- Script your greeting – put some thought into it.
-Even if you change it daily, it should be a variation on a standard greeting.
-Write it down and make sure you read it while you are recording it – this will help avoid ums and ahs.
+- Script your greeting – put some thought into it (here are some examples).
+Even if you change it daily, it should just be a slight variation on a standard greeting.
+Write it down and make sure you read it while you are recording it—this will help avoid “ums” and “ahs.”

 - Smile when you speak.
 Your smile can be heard in your voice.

-- Don’t forget to include specific, useful (and accurate!) information in your message:
+- Include specific, useful (and accurate!) information in your message: